Advising

 • Refer students to specific campus or community resources as needed.

-• Provide guidance for the junior-year Summer Arch program or study abroad.
+• Provide guidance for the junior-year Arch program or study abroad.

 • Connect students to appropriate faculty for questions about possible research and career paths.